mikeo85/digitalocean-dynamic-dns-ip/README.md

 A simple script in Go language to automatically update Digital ocean DNS records if you have a dynamic IP.
 Since it can be compiled on any platform, you can use it along with raspberrypi etc.

-To find your Dynamic IP, this program will call out to https://ipv4bot.whatismyipaddress.com for ipv4 addresses and https://ipv6bot.whatismyipaddress.com for ipv6 addresses.
-This is to support dual-stack environments.
-(These URLs can be customized; see Usage, below.)
+To find your Dynamic IP, this program will call out to https://ipv4bot.whatismyipaddress.com for ipv4 addresses ~~and https://ipv6bot.whatismyipaddress.com for ipv6 addresses.
+This is to support dual-stack environments.~~ *Removing ipv6 as the site isn't working.* (These URLs can be customized; see Usage, below.)

 ## Requirements